All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Cardio does very little to prevent this muscle loss.
 Weight training does.
 This is the fundamental reason weights take priority over cardio for semaglutide patients.

-What Weight Training Does That Cardio Cannot
+What Weight Training Does That Cardio Can't

 Resistance training with moderate to heavy loads (70 to 85 percent of your one-rep max) sends a direct signal to your body to preserve muscle tissue, even during a caloric deficit.
 This signal is mediated through mechanotransduction and the mTOR pathway, which are activated by mechanical tension on muscle fibers.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Weight training also has metabolic advantages: